HongLabTHU/Full-band-EZ/README.md

-# BrainQuake
+# Full-band-EZ
-Code for a tool for the localization of epileptogenic zone based on stereo-EEG signal in patients with epilepsy, as described in the original paper: *Localization of Epileptogenic Zone Using Full-band Features of SEEG*.
+Code for a tool for the localization of epileptogenic zone based on full band features of stereo-EEG signal in patients with epilepsy, as described in the original paper: *Localization of Epileptogenic Zone Using Full-band Features of SEEG*.
 ### Quickstart
 This repository requires python3.6.
 Install the dependencies from PyPI:
 ```python